 - Variable Universal Life Insurance

 Which one is right for you will depend on your level of risk tolerance and the kind of payment adjustability you want.

 Whole life insurance

 Whole life insurance is as predictable as it gets.
-It comes with a guaranteed level premium and guaranteed death benefit.
+It comes with a guaranteed level premium and guaranteed tax-free death benefit.
 That means both the premium and the death benefit stays the same for life.
-The rate of growth on the policy’s cash value is also guaranteed (set by the insurer).
+The rate of growth on a whole life insurance policy’s cash value is also guaranteed (set by the insurer).
 So whole life insurance may be perfect for people who like predictability.

 You can receive dividends in cash or keep them with the insurer and earn interest on the amount.
 You can also use them to purchase additional coverage or reduce future premium payments.

 There are multiple factors to take into account to determine if whole life insurance is worth it for you.